FredericGariepy/LighthouseLabs/PKM/W4/D5/RMF/Selecting Controls 2.md

 > Self
 >
-> Controls are point of contact.
-Sensors.
+> Controls are actionable point of contact. \
+> They can be \
+> Sensors.
 And are fed to monitoring.
+>